cpplain/limbo/issue-30-lazy-parsing/performance-bug-analysis.md

 # Performance Bug Analysis - Updated June 2025

+**NOTE: This document describes bugs found and fixed during the lazy parsing implementation that was subsequently reverted.
+The code described here no longer exists in the codebase.
+This is preserved for historical reference.**

 ## Initial Critical Bug: Payload Copy (✅ FIXED)

 The initial implementation had a critical bug where the entire payload was copied on every column access: